 Prisms and pyramids are both 3D figures, but have few basic differences in their structures.
-Let us understand these differences with the help of the given video.

 Formation of Cone from the Sector of a Circle

 There exists a variety of three dimensional shapes in our surroundings.
 Cone is one such example of those shapes.